Linear solving

 julia> M = SubquoModule(F, A, B)

-Graded subquotient of submodule of F generated by
+Graded subquotient of graded submodule of F with 2 generators

 julia> N = M;